ctb/2024-pangenome-hash-corr/README.md

 * `--scaled` - downsample from scaled chosen for `calc-hash-presence.py`
 * `--min-presence` - require that hashes be present in at least this many samples
 * `--pangenome-types` - require that hashes be of this pangenome rank (default: '12345')
-* `--categories-csv` - write a categories file suitable for betterplot category coloring
+* `--categories-csv` - write a categories file suitable for betterplot category coloring of hash pangenome rank types (e.g. for use in column category coloring with `clustermap1`).